 The History Of Sonlight Camp

 Winston Marugg knew he had one thing he wanted to do with his life: take kids into the mountains.
 In the early 1970’s he guided groups into the Pecos wilderness of New Mexico, up Truchas Peak and along trails by Beatty’s cabin.
-A few years later, when directing a camp in northern Colorado, he started a program for that camp to take kids into the Indian Peaks wilderness and beyond.
-In 1979, with trail miles under his boots, and the persistent desire to get kids into the wilderness, he and his wife Mary started Sonlight Adventures, Inc. An independent, non-profit backpack program for high school kids.
+As director of a camp in northern Colorado, he started a program guiding kids into the Indian Peaks wilderness and beyond.
+In 1979, with trail miles under his boots, and the persistent desire to get kids into the wilderness, he and (soon to be wife) Mary Winchester (Marugg) founded Sonlight Adventures, Inc. An independent, non-profit backpack program for high school kids.
 The vast San Juan wilderness was the setting, with miles of trails and unlimited peaks.

-With the capacity for great dreams, the programs and property slowly took shape.
+With the capacity for great dreams, the programs and property emerged.
 Kent Lauser, a retired postal worker and life long friend, taught the skill of mixing mortar and block laying.
 Each May for over 20 years an old fashioned barn raising was held and in one weekend a building from foundation to roof could be raised.
 All labor was volunteer, friends and family willing to hammer spikes and heft the logs.
 With buildings and bunkbeds in place, the resident summer camp program was soon to follow, growing from 1 week of camp for local kids to the current program hosting 500 campers over the summer.